openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 ----------------------

 This element contains the results of the validation.
-If a file passed all the tests (i.e. all tests returned “True”, see [section 5.5](#tests-element)) it is most valid, and the value of *isValid* will be “True”.
+If a file passed all the tests (i.e. all tests returned “True”, see [section 5.7](#tests-element)) it is most likely valid, and the value of *isValid* will be “True”.
 Its value is “False” otherwise.
 The element has a *format* attribute, which defines the validation format (set by the `--format` command-line option).
 The *format* attribute can have the following values: